 No one tickles the ivories like Schroeder, he is the Peanuts Comic Strip musician.
 He loves classical music like Beethoven but his most famous jam is the “Christmas Dance” featured in the A Charlie Brown Christmas special.
 Distinguishable character traits include wearing a thick striped t-shirt and his tiny red piano which he carries around.

-Woodstock is Snoopy’s main sidekick and yes he is named after the music festival from 1969.
+Woodstock is Snoopy’s main sidekick and is named after the music festival from 1969.
 He is often found hanging out with Snoopy on top of Snoopy’s red dog house.
 It is not quite known what type of bird Woodstock is and doesn’t speak normal words rather his voice is represented by chicken scratch in the comic strip.

 These are supporting characters in the Peanuts comic strip who are not in every scene but have had prominent roles over the years alongside the main characters.